snakster/cpp.react/tutorials/BasicSignals.md

 This should not be mixed up with the assignment operator, which is reserved to assign the signal itself, not the inner value.

 So far that's not very reactive - let's make it more interesting.
-First, we define a helper function to concatenate two strings and add whitespace in between them:
+First, we define a helper function to concatenate two strings and add whitespace in between:
 {% highlight C++ %}
 string concatFunc(string first, string second) {
     return first + string(" ") + second;